Maki1209/mariosolis.github.io/_pages/about.md

 🤖 I am interested in Machine Learning and Deep Learning.

-In my spare time, I like practice ping-pong 🏓 and I follow the F1 🏎 and futbol ⚽!
+In my spare time, I practice ping-pong 🏓 and I follow the F1 🏎 and futbol ⚽!

 Example: editing a markdown file for a talk [Editing a markdown file for a talk](/images/editing-talk.png)